infrabel/gnap-map/README.md

 #### Using the geo data service

 You should normally not have to call anything on this service; the `mapManager` should automatically make the required calls.
-You may however call `getAll(dataLayer)` or `getInBounds(dataLayer, bounds)` manually.
+You may however call `mapGeoData.getAll(dataLayer)` or `mapGeoData.getInBounds(dataLayer, bounds)` manually.

 #### GeoJson Requirements